Dana Fennell, Ph.D.

 Picture

 Many people now engage in pole dancing and aerial activities such as aerial silks.
-Increasingly, adults have taken up these practices as leisure and fitness activities.
+Increasingly adults have taken up these practices as leisure and fitness activities.
 The social theorist Bruno Latour tells us to follow objects and to look at those who attempt to speak for them.
 My research on pole and aerial includes examining how a pole and other aerial apparatuses have become more than simple pieces of metal and fabric.
+My research on this topic is ongoing.

 "I would say that pole is a vertical apparatus that can be used for sports, acrobatics, dancing, expression, sensual performance—so basically it’s an apparatus that you can use in many different ways." --Interview with Yvonne Smink